How to Calculate Cubic Yards

 Measure the Area

 First, measure the area in feet.
 To convert inches to feet, divide the number of inches by 12.
 Measure the length, width and height (or depth) of your debris.
-Use a tape measure for this purpose.
-For larger areas, a measuring wheel may be useful.
+Use a tape measure or a measuring wheel for larger areas.

 Cube Graphic With Length, Width and Height Labelled